by Jonas E. Alexis & Vladislav Krasnov

 Finally, “(Russia) demonstrated its renewed military prowess and re-established itself as a major actor in Middle Eastern affairs”.
 Freeman seems to tease those who barred him from the National Intelligence Committee when he says: Russia showed it “could be counted upon to stand by protégés when they are at risk, drawing an invidious contrast with the American abandonment of Hosni Mubarak in 2011.”

 Alexis: It is obvious that the Powers That Be would love to see Vladimir Putin’s head on a silver platter.
 They have already branded him “the new Hitler.”
 Dozens of books have already been written denouncing him as a madman.
 Jewish writer Masha Gessen of the New York Times has never missed her opportunity to attack Putin on really stupid grounds.
 What’s your assessment on him in Ukraine?

 I think Putin acted prudently and decisively.
-If he did not, the Crimea would have plunged into a bloody civil war like the one we witnessed in the Donbass.
-The United States and the EU should be grateful to Putin for sparing them a quagmire worse than in the Donbass.
+If he did not, Crimea would have plunged into a bloody civil war like the one we witnessed in the Donbas.
+The United States and the EU should be grateful to Putin for sparing them a quagmire worse than in the Donbas.

 Alexis: What message do you think Russia is trying to send to America?
 Do they want peace or war?
 If peace, why have US officials been unwilling to work with the Russians?

 Krasnov: It is foolish even to suggest that Russia wants war.
 At the recent St. Petersburg International Economic Forum on June 17, 2016, a few days after Freeman’s talk, Putin said:

 “America is a great power – today probably the only superpower.
 We accept that.
 We want to and are ready to work with the United States.”